 Usually, treatment consists of keeping the eyelids clean, perhaps by washing them with baby shampoo.
 Occasionally, a doctor may prescribe an antibiotic ointment, such as erythromycin or sulfacetamide, or an oral antibiotic, such as tetracycline.
 When the person's skin is also affected with seborrheic dermatitis, the face and scalp must be treated as well.

 A stye (hordeolum) is an infection, usually a staphylococcal infection, of one or more of the glands at the edge of the eyelid or under it.

-An abscess forms and tends to rupture, releasing a small amount of pus.
+An abscess form and tends to rupture, releasing a small amount of pus.
 Styes sometimes form simultaneously with or as a result of blepharitis.
-A person may have one or two styes in a lifetime, but some people develop them repeatedly.
+A person may have one or two styles in a lifetime, but some people develop them repeatedly.